-Use the AP postponement flag in the lead-up to the start time if starting on time is unlikely.
-This should be lowered one minute before the start sequence begins.
+Use the AP postponement flag (and two hoots) in the lead-up to the start time if starting on time is unlikely.
+This should be lowered with a hoot sounded at one minute before the start sequence begins.

 Be ready to hoist the G flag and sound the hooter 5 minutes before the scheduled start time.